Paper Documentation Is Finally Dead – It Was Killed by Semantic Search

 There have been attempts to ‘semantically code’ these communications.
 I’m thinking of HTML, XML, XHTML, HTML5, and so on.
 But unfortunately, these ‘semantic codings’ have been purely structural and presentational in nature.
 There is really nothing semantic about saying that “this block of text is the title,” for example.
 That is purely structural information.
 ‘Semantic structuring’ of modern-day communications has been all about being able to reformat human communications so that it can be distributed through a variety of delivery platforms, such as smart phones, tablets, kiosks, and so on.

 But we are now starting to see Natural Language Processing (NLP) applications for the first time.
 The obvious ones are Siri, Alexa, Cortana, Wolfram Alpha, Watson, and Google Home.
 These will quickly explode into a wide range of applications that work their way into all aspects of our lives – but most especially – into all aspects of human communication.

 These NLP systems are machines that understand, to a very limited degree, human language and human endeavors.
 They can converse (again, to a very limited degree) with humans about topics which they both understand.
-To learn more about how NLP works, check out my tutorial or register for my upcoming webinar.
+To learn more about how NLP works, check out my tutorial or watch my on-demand webinar.

 This Means That Machines Must Have Knowledge

 But now we get to the crux of the situation: In order for a machine to be able to converse with a human, it must have machine-readable knowledge.

 For example, you go to Alexa and ask “How old is Michael Phelps?”